NihadZeidan/reading-notes/Reading401/Read31.md

 `reducer` --> pure function that takes in an action and state, return new state based on the action

 `dispatch` --> dispatch is a function of the Redux store. to dispatch an action to components.
 This is the only way to trigger a state change.
-With React Redux, your components never access the store directly, you need to dispatch actions to component than use actions to change the state.
+With React Redux, your components never access the store directly, you need to dispatch actions in component with type and payload to change the state.

 ---